IBM/operand-deployment-lifecycle-manager/docs/install/install-with-kind.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Install the meta operator on vanila Kubernetes
+# Install the operand deployment lifecycle manager on vanila Kubernetes

-In this document, we will show you how to deploy and use the meta operator on the vanila Kubernetes.
+In this document, we will show you how to deploy and use the operand deployment lifecycle manager on the vanila Kubernetes.

-## Deploy meta operator
+## Deploy operand deployment lifecycle manager

 ### 1. Deploy a Kubernetes cluster